Polymer/old-docs-site/app/3.0/docs/browsers.md

 See the documentation on [polyfills](polyfills) for more information.

-## ES6
+## ES6 & modules

-Polymer 2.x uses EcmaScript 2015 (commonly known as ES6).
+Polymer 3.x uses EcmaScript 2015 (commonly known as ES6), and uses ES6 modules as a loading mechanism.
 The following browsers support all of the ES6 features required by Polymer.

 -   Chrome or Chromium version 49 or later.
 -   Opera 36 or later.
 -   Safari or Mobile Safari 10 or later.
+-   Edge 16 or later.
+-   Firefox 51 or later.

+The following browsers support ES6 language features but not ES6 modules.

 -   Edge 15.15063 or later.
--   Firefox 51 or later.

-For other browsers, you should compile your application to ES5.
+IE 11 doesn't support ES6 language features or modules.

+The Polymer tools support transforming ES6 and ES6 modules into forms that run on all of the supported browsers.
-See the documentation on [compiling ES6 to ES5](es6) for more information.
+See the documentation on [ES6 & modules](es6) for details.